reidpr/quac/sphinx/map_reduce.rst

 * Line-oriented I/O. You are responsible for serializing your data to something without newlines, which is kind of annoying and wastes spacetime.

-* Scaling is not as good.
+* Scaling is not optimized.
 If you need to run 10,000 mappers in parallel, QUACreduce is probably not for you.

 * As mentioned earlier, input filenames must be unique even if they came from